Discover the Wildlife Park at your own pace via the Walking trail.

 Pushchairs: the first part of the pedestrian path is accessible for pushchairs with robust wheels (an all terrain or mountain buggy for example).
 But for your own - and your child’s - wellbeing we recommend you to take a baby carrier (sling or backpack).
 Nearing the end of the first part, there is a rather steep downhill slope (20%) taking you towards the rather impressive Chasm of Belvaux.

-If you are nevertheless visiting the park with a pushchair, please free to request assistance from the staff in the Tivoli-bar (just before the descent); they can either lend you a baby carrier or get someone to lend you a hand.
+If you are nevertheless visiting the park with a pushchair, please free to request assistance from the staff in the Tivoli-bar (just before the descent).

 The 2nd part of the path is difficult for pushchairs to access.
 Folded pushchairs may be carried at the back of the shuttle